Here's how to get rid of your Netflix hacker

 On the right side, one of the first options you see is ‘Change password,’ click that, enter your old password and a new one, and you’ll want to log out of all devices, which will kick everyone who has access to your account off.
 Everyone will need to re-enter the new password, and hopefully, your hacker will not be able to.

 You can also change your e-mail address, preventing them from finding your account.
-Changing your e-mail is the option right above the ‘Change password’ option.
+Changing your e-mail is the option directly above the ‘Change password’ option.
 Clicking on that will bring you to a page requiring two-factor authentication, sending a verification code to your email or phone number.

 Manage Devices